xxxronelxxx/pool/README.md

 ## Description

-This installer provides an automated way to set up a full Yiimp mining pool on Ubuntu 18.04/20.04.
+This installer provides an automated way to set up a full Yiimp mining pool on Ubuntu and Debian systems.
 Key features include:

 - Automated installation and configuration of all required components
 - Built-in DaemonBuilder for compiling coin daemons